HiagoACS/ClothingStore/Docs/Project-Documentation-Checklist.md

 ---

 ## 📌 Practical Tips
-- Organize documentation inside a `/docs` folder in your repository.
+- Organized documentation inside a `/docs` folder in your repository.
-- Use subfolders like `/docs/diagrams` and `/docs/flows` for better structure.
+- Used subfolders like `/docs/diagrams` and `/docs/flows` for better structure.
-- Prefer Markdown and PlantUML files for easy version control and collaboration.
+- Prefered Markdown and PlantUML files for easy version control and collaboration.